Change Management Tool: Reza Ghiabi’s 8 Tools to Create Change and Manage it

 First, let me be clear by what I mean when I say “change.”
 According to Google’s dictionary, change means “make or become different,” or “take or use another instead of.”
 According to Wikipedia, change refers to an array of different disciplines from Arts to Management and Math.
 By the word “change”, I mean “positive change,” and by positive I mean how this “becoming different” serves strategic objectives that we define, that being used to do good.
 For other types of change, you may refer to the word “manipulation,” which is a different story.

 As I mentioned before, in this article, I’m going to include 8 of my favorite models to understand the nature of change.
-Why models?
+Why Change Management Tools?
 “We tend to perceive things first in images, then in words.
 Which is why science often attempts to explain highly complex ideas using simple formulae.”
 Mikael Krogerus and Roman Tschappeler explain in “The Change Book.”
 Now, let’s talk about change: